tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

                 "style": "BOLD",

 "underlined" draws and underline under the heading from left margin to right margin.
-The "underline_offset" is how many point below the text to draw the line.
+The "underline_offset" is how many points below the text to draw the line.
 In previous versions this was called "hr".

                 "underlined": true,
                 "underline_offset": 3.0